RSGallery2/RSG2_Gallery_Component/README.md

 RSGallery2 is a project run by volunteers.
 People who just love Joomla and this gallery component.
 So RSGallery2 needs you!
 How?
 By reporting bugs and problems in the forum, by answering questions of other users on the forum, by submitting fixes for bugs, by writing documentation... where?
 On www.rsgallery2.nl!

-//Downloads are on the wiki of this component